Goga-Barabadze/shelley/docs/concept/examples/the-earth-is-round.md

 ## Claims

-### The Earth Is Rougly An Oblate Spheroid
+### The Earth Is Roughly An Oblate Spheroid

 #### Definitions

-- `Rougly`: unevenly; harshly; rudely; severely; austerely.
+- `Roughly`: unevenly; harshly; rudely; severely; austerely.
 - `Oblate Spheroid`: a sphere squashed from the top so the circumference around the poles is less than the circumference around the equator.

 #### Explanation

-I used the word "roughly" because we could play the "I have a more precise definition"-game infinetly and would at some points be listing the exact atoms of the earth.
+I used the word "roughly" because we could play the "I have a more precise definition"-game infinetly and would at some point be listing the exact atoms of the earth.
 I think the proposed claim should suffice for most circumstances.

 #### Sources